Rare Oncology News

 Read More »

 The following summary is from Orphanet, a European reference portal for information on rare diseases and orphan drugs.
-Orpha Number: 1227 Definition Bangstad syndrome is a rare endocrine disease characterized by the association of primordial birdheaded nanism, progressive ataxia, goiter, primary gonadal insufficiency and insulin resistant diabetes mellitus.
-Plasma concentrations of TSH, PTH, LH, FSH,…
+Orpha Number: 217012 Definition An autosomal dominant cerebellar ataxia type III that is characterized by the late-onset of ataxia, dysarthria and horizontal gaze nystagmus, and that is occasionally accompanied by pyramidal signs, tremor, decreased vibration sense and…

 Read More »